-- 6.1 In line with the PSIAS, Internal Audit undertakes a process of planning resulting in an annual plan.
-This plan was presented partly in themes, with many themes cutting across Services and taking cognisance of the arrangements in place for the delivery of critical services during the COVID-19 pandemic.
+- In line with the PSIAS, Internal Audit undertakes a process of planning resulting in an Annual Plan.
+This plan was presented partly in themes, with many themes cutting across Services.
 This approach targeted the key risks identified as part of the Council's Risk Management processes.
-In this respect, the Internal Audit Plan for 2021/22 was able to closely align with the Council's risk management arrangements. - 6.2 For 2021/22, the report containing Internal Audit's Strategy & Plan was considered and approved in June 2021 (report 21/111).
+In this respect, the Internal Audit Plan for 2022/23 was able to closely align with the Council's risk management arrangements. - 6.2 For 2022/23, the report containing Internal Audit's Strategy & Plan was considered and approved in September 2022 (report 22/245).
 All Perth & Kinross Council's activities are reviewed as part of the planning process.
-The plan for 21/22 aimed to cover the most significant areas of risk within the anticipated resources available whilst ensuring that there was a balance of coverage for all Service areas.
-Due to the uncertainties regarding the ongoing pandemic, the requirement for greater flexibility in the Plan was acknowledged.
+The plan for 22/23 aimed to cover the most significant areas of risk within the anticipated resources available whilst ensuring that there was a balance of coverage for all Service areas.

-7. INTERNAL AUDIT OUTCOMES 2021/22
+7. INTERNAL AUDIT OUTCOMES 2022/23